Polynomial Bounds for the Grid-Minor Theorem: Extensions

 \section{Extensions}

-The following theorem gives a slightly stronger version of Theorem~\ref{thm: meta-tree}, that we believe may be useful in designing approximation algorithms for routing problems.
-The proof follows easily from the proof of Theorem~\ref{thm: meta-tree}.
+The following theorem gives a slightly stronger version of Theorem~\ref{thm: path-of-sets: main}, that we believe will be useful in designing approximation algorithms for maximum throughput routing problems such as All-or-Nothing flow and Disjoint Paths in node capacited graphs.
+For brevity, given a collection $\sset$ of vertex subsets, we denote $V(\sset)=\bigcup_{S_i\in \sset}S_i$.